jsdoc/jsdoc.github.io/content/en/tags-augments.md

 class-based languages like Java do, many programmers choose to think of their code structure in these terms.
 For this purpose JSDoc provides the @class and @extends tags.
-If you wish to express a similar relationship between two symbols, but don't wish to promote the classical analogy, you can use the @contructor and @augments tags instead.
+If you wish to express a similar relationship between two symbols, but don't wish to promote the classical analogy, you can use the @constructor and @augments tags instead.

 ## Examples